mikeerickson/cli-lib/README.md

 ## Promises

-Meow will make unhandled rejected promises [fail hard](https://github.com/sindresorhus/hard-rejection) instead of the default silent fail.
+CLI Lab will make unhandled rejected promises [fail hard](https://github.com/sindresorhus/hard-rejection) instead of the default silent fail.
 Meaning you don't have to manually `.catch()` promises used in your CLI.

 ## Tips